Teachers Contest

 Freedom

-The Freedom Festival Teacher Contest is designed to recognize and honor teachers who demonstrate ability and apply effort to motivate and inspire students to become effective citizens of our nation.
+The Freedom Festival Educating the Spirit of Liberty Contest is designed to recognize and honor teachers who demonstrate ability and apply effort to motivate and inspire students to become effective citizens of our nation.

 Contest Guidelines